ctl4100wl/cedarview-h3-dev/README.md

 CedarView is a lightweight native Linux RTSP camera viewer built for small ARM boards, with the Allwinner H3 running Armbian as the initial target.

-This is an independent application.
-It does not use or redistribute Imou application code, cloud APIs, logos, or proprietary assets.

 ## Current MVP